-If you want a fashion forward look in a tall boot, then consider this Sam Edelman Josephine Fringe Boot.
+If you want a fashion forward look in a tall boot, then consider a colored boot.
 It’s fun for weekends when you want a little wow.

 Colored tall, flat suede boots are also great for casual look and work with jeans or leggings.
 I bought these Tall Suede Merlot Stuart Weitzman Boots this fall and I’m loving them!